United States – E-commerce and Big Data: Merger Control

 Such remedies would also likely be unappealing to Trump administration antitrust officials for yet another reason: because they would force sharing of intellectual property between rivals, something that they are not naturally incentivised to do, and thrust enforcement agencies and courts into a regulatory role.
 The Trump administration officials at the FTC and DOJ have expressly said they will always look to avoid such remedies, if at all possible.
 That policy position, combined with agency officials’ recent scepticism about big data theories and the apparent rejection of such theories in Amazon/Whole Foods, would seem to suggest that this topic is unlikely to rank high on the merger enforcement agenda for the Trump administration.

-Recently, the Assistant Attorney General of the DOJ made some of these points in a speech, among other things expressing reservations about the proposition that large user data sets are likely to create entry barriers or market power; highlighting that use and aggregation of such data in fact often significantly improves online services and advertising; and that forced data-sharing remedies can lead to undesirable policy outcomes.
+The Assistant Attorney General of the DOJ made some of these points in a speech, among other things, expressing reservations about the proposition that large user data sets are likely to create entry barriers or market power; highlighting that use and aggregation of such data in fact often significantly improves online services and advertising; and that forced data-sharing remedies can lead to undesirable policy outcomes.

 Data privacy considerations